 How much does a Compensation Manager make?

 A Compensation Manager plays a key role in ensuring that employees are paid fairly.
-This role often comes with a rewarding salary.
-On average, Compensation Managers earn about $146,096 per year.
-This figure can vary based on experience, location, and industry.
+This job often comes with a good salary.
+On average, a Compensation Manager earns about $154,000 each year.
+This figure can change based on experience, location, and the size of the company.

 What are the highest paying cities for a Compensation Manager?